simplesamlphp/simplesamlphp/modules/core/docs/authsource_selector.md

 The RequestedAuthnContextSelector is an implementation of the `AbstractSourceSelector` that uses the RequestedAuthnContext to decide what Authentication Source is called.
 It works by defining AuthnContexts with their corresponding Authentication Sources.
-The 'default' will be used as a fallback when no RequestedAuthnContext is passed in the request.
+The 'default' key will be used as a default when no RequestedAuthnContext is passed in the request.

 An example configuration would look like this: